ForgeRock/openidm-workflow-editor/README.md

 <a name="project-notes"></a>
 ## Project Notes

 - Currently, this project does not provide any means of authentication.
-To use authentication, you can build and include the project in your Forgerock platform or configure the development sever to point to your Platform / IDM instance to share the same authentication session.
+To use authentication, you can build and include the project in your Forgerock platform or configure the development server to point to your Platform / IDM instance to share the same authentication session.
 - Although the editor may work without Forgerock Platform, its functions will be limited.

 <a name="quick-start"></a>